Drupal to Webflow Migration

 4. Testing and Quality Assurance

-Make SEO friendly: Refresh meta titles, description and image alt text.
-Before adding the sitemap, it is imperative to create a fresh sitemap in Webflow and send it to Google Search Console.
+Update meta titles, descriptions, and alt texts.
+Generate a fresh sitemap in Webflow and submit it to Google Search Console.

 5. Launch and Post-Migration